- Contrary to US and European airlines, Chinese airlines seem to handle the pandemic more successfully.

 Chinese airlines are in much better shape.
 Financially well equipped, a robust domestic market, and no workforce issues.

-Accordingly, if Chinese airlines play the game the right way, we are probably at the Chinese aviation decade’s advent.
+Accordingly, if Chinese airlines play the game the right way, we will probably be at the advent of the Chinese aviation decade.
 On the one side, Chinese airlines will take over market shares from US and European airlines.
 But, on the other side, they also have the ability to drive future innovations.

 About The Business Perspective